sesubra/AspenTech/README.md

 * Compatible only with Windows OS

 #####Recommendation
-* Use console window with Black background
+* Use console window with Black background & Silver foreground

 ##Nodes